If New Zealand Introduces a Central Bank Digital Currency, How Will This Affect Gold and Silver

 A CBDC May Be Inevitable – But That Doesn’t Mean it Will Work

 So it seems likely a CBDC of some sort will arrive eventually.
-As we said back in July, it seems they are inevitable.
+With some already being piloted elsewhere, it seems they are inevitable.
 But, just because CBDC’s are implemented, it doesn’t mean they will “work”.
 They are merely a change in the current fiat currency environment.
 Not a fix.
 As to us it seems the system is on its last legs anyway.

 “Why is central bank money so special?